4Fingers Crispy Chicken

-4Fingers (stylised as 4FINGERS; also known as 4FINGERS Crispy Chicken) is a Singaporean multinational chain of fast casual restaurants that specialises in crispy Asian style fried chicken.
+4Fingers (stylised as 4FINGERS; also known as 4FINGERS Crispy Chicken) is a Singaporean multinational chain of casual fast-food restaurants that specialise in Asian-style crispy fried chicken.

 Headquartered in Singapore, the chain was founded in 2009 and currently has 27 stores across Singapore, Malaysia, Indonesia, Thailand and Australia.
-The company expanded regionally to Malaysia in 2015 with twelve stores opening by the end of 2018.
+The company expanded to Malaysia in 2015.
 The brand also has two outlets in Medan, Indonesia, and one in Central Ladprao, Bangkok, Thailand.
-From June–July 2017, 4Fingers also opened an outlet in Melbourne, Australia[2] and two outlets in Queensland, Australia, with plans for expansion to Europe and the US in the future.
+From June to July 2017, 4Fingers also opened an outlet in Melbourne, Australia and two outlets in Queensland, Australia, with plans for expansion to Europe and the US in the future.